All Episodes

 Don't think so.

-About ninety percent of the program under heavy pressure to do the meatloaf topic.
+Under heavy pressure to do the meatloaf topic.

-I don't think it's gonna make it.
+I don't think it's going to make it.

 To Bridgeport, Connecticut, Joseph.